razvanandrei1974/Proiect-Jira-Testare-Manuala/README.md

 *	Reset

 ## :paperclip:	##  _Delete Customer_
+:black_nib: Verify the functionality of the fields specified below by entering valid data , but we also check the functionality of the "Submit" and "Reset" buttons.
 -	Customer Id
 *	Submit
 +	Reset

 ## :paperclip:	##  _Edit Account_
+:black_nib: Verify the functionality of the fields specified below by entering valid data , but we also check the functionality of the "Submit" and "Reset" buttons.
 -	Account Number
 *	Submit
 +	Reset

 ## :paperclip:	## Form after submitting Edit Account
+:black_nib: Verify the functionality of the fields specified below by entering valid data , but we also check the functionality of the "Submit" and "Reset" buttons.
 -	Customer Id
 *	Account Type (Drop Down - Saving or Current)
 +	Balance